 Hannah Dodds, '20 - Hannah is a senior from Bryn Mawr, Pennsylvania pursuing a B.S. in Psychology.
 She has been a member of the lab since the winter of her sophomore year.
 On campus, Hannah is a member of the varsity women's soccer team and a member of the executive team of the Promise Committee.
 Upon graduation, she plans to pursue a PhD in Clinical Psychology.

-Abby Hinrichs, ‘20 - Abby is a senior from Charlotte, North Carolina, pursuing a Bachelor of Arts in both Psychology and Spanish.
-She joined the lab the winter of her junior year.
-On campus, Abby is also the International Trip Coordinator and local Spanish translator for English for Speakers of Other Languages (ESOL).
-Upon graduation, Abby plans to pursue a degree in Child Life and hopes to work closely with the Spanish-speaking population as a Child Life Specialist.
+Abby Hinrichs, ‘20 - Abby is a senior from Charlotte, North Carolina, pursuing a Bachelor of Arts in both Cognitive & Behavioral Science and Spanish.
+She has been a member of the lab since her junior year.
+On campus, Abby is also the International Trip Coordinator and local Spanish translator for English for Speakers of Other Languages (ESOL) in Rockbridge County.
+Upon graduation, Abby plans to pursue a degree in Speech-Language Pathology and hopes to work closely with the Spanish-speaking and growing immigrant population as a Medical tyspaceemptyspaceevbbbSpeech-Language Pathologist.

 Aidan Long, '20 - Aidan is a Senior Cognitive and Behavioral Sciences Major and Philosophy Minor from Concord, Massachusetts.
 He joined the lab the fall of his Senior year.
 On campus, Aidan is a member of the varsity lacrosse team, the Outing Club, and is an active volunteer for Campus Kitchen.
 Following graduation, he plans on attending law school.

-Graham Pergande, '20 - Graham is a senior from Fort Worth, Texas pursing a BA in Psychology and a Minor in Creative Writing.
-He is part of the Leadership Team of the Washingtonian Society, W&L's collegiate recovery community.
-After graduation he plans to continue working with college students in recovery and pursue a graduate degree in clinical psychology or counseling.
+Graham Pergande, '20 - Graham is a senior from Fort Worth, Texas, pursuing a BA in Psychology and a Minor in Creative Writing.
+He joined the lab in the winter of his junior year.
+He is also a part of the leadership team of the Washingtonian Society, Washington & Lee University's collegiate recovery community, and has been a member since his sophomore year.
+He spent the last two summers working with adolescents at an inpatient treatment center in Texas, and a wilderness therapy program in Wisconsin.
+After graduation, he plans to emptyspaceemptyspaceempty continue working with college students in recovery emptyspaceemptyspaceempty and pursue a graduate degree in clinical emptyspaceemptyspaceempt psychology or counseling.

 Meghan Kelley, '21 - Meghan is a junior from Wellesley, Massachusetts pursuing a major in Psychology and a minor in Poverty Studies.
 She joined the lab the winter of her sophomore year.
 Meghan spends time serving members of the Rockbridge community volunteering at the Campus Kitchen as well as Project Horizon.